-IVSC's Secretariat is based at its International Bureau in London while the Financial Bureau is in Canberra.
-Its operational headquarters are generally located at the offices of the IVSC Chairman.
+IVSC's Secretariat is based at its International Bureau in London, while its operational headquarters are generally located at the offices of the IVSC Chairman.

 International Valuation Standards were first published in 1985 and have since been amended on a number of occasions.
-The latest standards (IVS 2000) are seen by the IVSC as a 'living document' and the intention is to republish the standards each year.
 The Management Board 'continuously engages in the consideration of new and revised Standards, and in Guidance where appropriate'.
+The

-The Board actively solicits comments, questions and suggestions for future editions.
-The IVS 2000 (the 'white book') at this stage complements the related regional and national standards, although in this field we again see a growing importance of international standards to shape the detailed provisions of national standards, with the future relative importance of regional standards not being clear.
+Board actively solicits comments, questions and suggestions for future editions.
+The IVS (the 'white book') complements the related regional and national standards, although in this field we again see a growing importance of international standards to shape the detailed provisions of national standards, with the future relative importance of regional standards not being fully clear.

-FIG, through the Commission 9 representative to the Task Force on Standards, has developed a good working relationship with the IVSC Secretariat, with the result that the IVSC is now actively encouraging FIG to become more involved in the process of developing their standards at an international level.
-It is intended that this relationship will be developed onto a more formal footing in the near future.
+FIG, through the Commission 9 representative to the Standards Network, has developed a good working relationship with the IVSC Secretariat; however, the modus operandi of the IVSC is currently under review and although it is likely that there will the opportunity for FIG to become more involved with IVSC standard setting in the future, it will depend upon exactly how any restructuring evolves.